 When I was a kid with a toy guitar, I used to stand right in front of our old Zenith black and white TV set and pretend I was on with Lester and Earl or Porter.
 Granddaddy loved that.
 Once, due to the vibration of that big television, I said, “Granddaddy, I feel that music right down to my toes!”
 He remembered me saying that the rest of his life and when I started playing real guitars in high school bands, he often reminded me of it.

 After almost fifty years with the GM&O, Granddaddy retired and moved to Pascagoula to live with my mom, step-father and me.
 He lived in an apartment in our backyard and I spent many hours with him during my high school and early college years.
-He helped me learn to drive in his big Buick (this one was a huge Electra 225) and we often took spins out Old Highway 90 where he would buy fresh tomatoes from a farm stand he knew about.
+He helped me learn to drive in his big Buick (this one was a 1967 Riviera) and we often took spins out Old Highway 90 where he would buy fresh tomatoes from a farm stand he knew about.
 He taught me how to pick the best ones and how to shell black eyed peas and butter beans, which my mother “flat knew how to cook,” as he used to say.

 As my high school graduation approached, Granddaddy told me he wanted to buy a new guitar for me as a present.
 I picked an Ovation Legend, which was stolen the next year.
-So he bought me another one which I still play, thirty-six years later.
+So he bought me another one which I still play, forty-two years later.
 Granddaddy died in 1976 and I’m glad that he got to see me play that guitar on TV in Biloxi.
 He often told me that he knew in his heart that I would be playing it in Nashville, Tennessee, someday.

 Dewey’s Tune ©1981 Words & Music by Les Kerr; from the CD Southern Sound Sessions

 Learn more about Les Kerr’s music, books and appearances at www.leskerr.com

 Jimmie Rodgers clipping from the collection of Les Kerr